sarahpolachek/Portfolio/README.md

 This new site is a work in progress.
 Everything here, has been coded from scratch or by using code snippets through online research.
 Bootstrap and CSS flex are used for the layout.

+This site is being hosted by Netlify.
+Check it out [here](https://sarahpolachek.netlify.app/)